• Menu

 Semi-floating

 As we have considered, fully floating 14-bolt axles are much stronger than semi-floating 14-bolt axles.
 So, this type of 14-bolt axle has a 9.5-inch-diameter ring gear.
-Either way, this is an excellent improvement over a 10-bolt rear axle.

-In particular, here, you can see how many nuts a 14-bolt semi-floating axle has.
 Thus, here the user will find between 8 and 6 nuts.
 When there are eight nuts but there is no visible shaft end, it is a semi-floating 14-bolt shaft.

 11.5″ 14-bolt Shaft

 To detect if it is a 14-bolt shaft, it is also possible to check the ring gear diameter.
 Only girth gears with a diameter of 11.5 inches are part of full-floating 14-bolt shafts.
-Hence, an 11.5-inch 14-bolt semi-floating axle is not available.

 Chevy Rear End Compatibility